rubengees/static-code-analysis-presentation/README.md

 # static-code-analysis-presentation

-A german presentation on static code analysis and especially it's tools, done with [Remark](https://github.com/gnab/remark).
+A german presentation on static code analysis and especially its tools, done with [Remark](https://github.com/gnab/remark).

 #### Viewing